 These shrubs tend to self-sow, so if you see any surrounding seedlings, you can remove or transplant them to other areas of your yard.
 If you'd like to start some plants from seed, collect the pods in the fall, remove the seeds, and let them dry inside a paper bag.
 In the spring, plant the seeds in pots (or directly into the ground), and water them enough to keep the soil moist but not wet.

-Varieties of Red Bird of Paradise
+Compared to Mexican Bird of Paradise

 Toxicity of Red Bird of Paradise